Randomness Efficient Steganography: Preliminaries

 \subsection{Rejection Sampling}

-A common method used in steganography employing a channel distribution is that of \emph{rejection sampling} (cf. \cite{DBLP:conf/ih/Cachin98,DBLP:conf/crypto/HopperLA02}).
+As noted before, a common method used in steganography employing a channel distribution is that of \emph{rejection sampling} (cf. \cite{DBLP:conf/ih/Cachin98,DBLP:conf/crypto/HopperLA02,stego1}).
 We use a variant of rejection sampling to transmit bit vectors as opposed to a single bit.
-Assuming that one wishes to transmit a bit vector $\vec{m} \in \{0,1\}^\eta$ and employs a random function $f:\{0,1\}^{q}\times\Sigma^{t}\to\{0,1\}^{\eta}$ that is secret from the adversary, one performs the following {}``rejection sampling'' process:
+To transmit bit vectors, we amplify the entropy of the channel as discussed before and apply $\rho$-rejection sampling described below.
+More precisely, we transform a channel $C$ with min-entropy $\delta$ into a channel $C^{\pi}$ with min-entropy $\pi \delta$, defined over the alphabet $\Sigma^\pi$.
+We now perform $\rho$-rejection sampling over $C^{\pi}$ as described: Assuming that one wishes to transmit a bit vector $\vec{m} \in \{0,1\}^\eta$ and employs a random function $f:\Sigma^{\pi}\to\{0,1\}^{\eta}$, one performs the following {}``rejection sampling'' process:

-For a given history $h$, the procedure $\texttt{rejsam}_{h}^{f}(\vec{m},\rho)$ draws independent samples from the channel distribution $C_h^t$ in rounds until $f(\vec{c})=\vec{m}$ or $(j>\rho)$.
+For a given history $h$, the procedure $\rejsam_{h}^{f}(\vec{m},\rho)$ draws independent samples from the channel distribution $C_h^\pi$ in rounds until $f(\vec{c})=\vec{m}$ or $j>\rho$.
 As there are at most a total of $\rho+1$ rounds, if none of the first $\rho$ samples drawn map to the target bit vector, the sample drawn at round $\rho+1$ is returned by the procedure.
-Here, as defined before, $\Sigma$ denotes the output alphabet of the channel, $h$ denotes the history of the channel data at the start of the process, and $C^{t}_{h}$ denotes the marginal distribution on sequences of $t$ symbols, $\Sigma^{t}$, given by the channel after history $h$.
-The receiver (also privy to the function $f$) applies the function to the received message $\vec{c} \in \Sigma^{t}$ and recovers $\vec{m}$ with a non-negligible success probability.
-The sender and the receiver may employ a joint state denoted by $q$ in the above process (e.g., a counter), that need not be secret from the adversary.
+Here, as defined before, $\Sigma^\pi$ denotes the output alphabet of the channel, $h$ denotes the history of the channel at the start of the process, and $C^{\pi}_{h}$ denotes the marginal distribution on sequences of $\pi$ symbols given by the channel after history $h$.
+The receiver (also privy to the function $f$) applies the function to the received message $\vec{c} \in \Sigma^{\pi}$ and recovers $\vec{m}$ with a certain probability of success.
 Note that the above process performs $\rho+1$ draws from the channel with the \emph{same} history.
 These draws are assumed to be independent.
 One basic property of rejection sampling that we use is: